ekaterinatao/Pawlull/README.md

 **Modified dataset**
 We have created new dataset using information from data above.
 You can find our merged dataset [here](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/final_dataset.csv).
-You can find final dataset with filled NA values but not normalized [here](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/final_dataset_imp.csv).
+You can find final dataset with filled NA values but not normalized data [here](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/final_dataset_imp.csv).
 Normalization was performed in the modeling section.
 We have selected features for further analysis.
 The complete list is below.

 **Parameters**